nginfra/movici-simulation-core/docs/source/movici_way/data_format.rst

 ``str``    ``np.str_`` [*]_
 =========  ===============

-.. [*] ``str`` data types are UTF-32 encoded. the numpy ``dtype`` grows with the maximum size in the attribute array.
-It has a minimum size of 8 characters (32 byte per attribute) and a maximum of 256 characters (1024 bytes per attribute)

-..sidebar:: A note on units
+.. sidebar:: A note on units

   (Engineering) units are currently not part of an ``AttributeSpec``, so you are responsible for making sure units align with each other.
 A future release of ``movici_simulation_core`` will support supplying units so that you can verify the correct units more easily.

+.. [*] ``str`` data types are UTF-32 encoded. the numpy ``dtype`` grows with the maximum size in the attribute array.
+It has a minimum size of 8 characters (32 byte per attribute) and a maximum of 256 characters (1024 bytes per attribute).
+Since a numpy ``str`` array, must be homogeneous, every field in the array has the same byte length

 Complex data types
 ^^^^^^^^^^^^^^^^^^^^^^